 We first estimate a random-effects panel model in column 1.
-The import share of goods imported from China is regressed on the cross product between the sector's labor share and aggregate growth of industrial production in China $(g{china}\overline{ls_j})$.
+The import share of goods imported from China is regressed on the cross product between the sector's labor share and aggregate growth of industrial production in China $(g{China}\overline{ls_j})$.
 We also include the two interacted components separately.
-Column 1 documents that when industrial output in China expands, exports to Europe grow stronger in labor intensive sectors and grow less rapidly in capital intensive sectors.
+Column 1 documents that when industrial output in China expands, exports to Europe grow in labor intensive sectors.
 The estimated coefficient for $g{China}\overline{ls_j}$ is +0.006 and is highly significant.
 In other words, when China's industrial capacity grows, exports to Europe increase more in labor intensive sectors than in capital intensive sectors.
 Furthermore, the main effect of industrial growth is estimated to be 0.012.
 That is, if the annual growth of Chinese industrial output is 1%, the value of exports in an industry using only capital ($\overline{ls_j} = 0$) increases by 0.012 0.01, or 0.012 percentage points.